-Dr Brett Murphy (Senior Research Fellow and ARC Future Fellow)
+Dr Brett Murphy (Associate Professor and ARC Future Fellow)

 Brett leads the Tropical Savanna Ecology Group.
 His research focusses on understanding how fire has shaped and maintains the biota of tropical savanna landscapes, and how contemporary fire regimes can best be managed for biodiversity conservation, especially in relation to declining small mammals and fire-sensitive vegetation communities.

 Leigh’s research focuses on the tree hollow ecology of arboreal mammals, and the potential role that tree hollow availability has played in the decline of arboreal mammals across northern Australia.
 She is investigating the uptake of nest boxes in Garig Gunak Barlu National Park on the Cobourg Peninsula and working with Traditional Owners to test the efficacy of artificial habitat supplementation for the future management of threatened arboreal mammals.

 Dr Hugh Davies (Research Associate)